 - Support in Zonta International's mission of empowering women worldwide through service and advocacy.

-The application must start with a Zonta club.
+The application process must start with a Zonta club.
 All application materials must be received at a Zonta club by the printed deadline.
+If you downloaded the application, you must contact a Zonta club for deadline information.
+Please locate the Zonta club nearest you using the Club Locator at www.zonta.org, or e-mail your name and contact information to Zonta International Headquarters at email@example.com.

-Zonta clubs select one application to send to the district governor/region representative.
+Zonta clubs each select one application to send to the Zonta governor/region representative.
 A district/region evaluating committee reviews the applications and selects one applicant per district/region to submit to Zonta International Headquarters.
-The Zonta International YWPA Award Committee recommends 10 international recipients from the district/region applications to the Zonta International Board.
-After approval by the Zonta International Board, the Zonta International Foundation provides awards and certificates to the district/region, and international recipients.
+The Zonta International YWPA Committee recommends 10 international recipients from the district/region applications to the Zonta International Board.
+After approval by the Zonta International Board, the Zonta International Foundation provides awards and certificates to the district/region and international recipients.

-Applications for the 2017 Young Women in Public Affairs Award must be received by the assigned deadline that is declared by the applicant's local Zonta club.
-The 2017 recipients will be chosen by 1 July 2017.
+Applications for the 2020 Young Women in Public Affairs Award must be received by the assigned deadline that is declared by the applicant's local Zonta club.
+The 2020 recipients will be chosen by 1 July 2020.

 YWPA Awards are made possible by generous contributions to the Zonta International Foundation Young Women in Public Affairs Award Fund.